pabloferz/NIntegration.jl/README.md

 For the time being this library can only perform integrals in three dimensions.

+**TODO**

+ [ ] Add rules for other dimensions
+ [ ] Parallelize

 ## Installation

 `NIntegration.jl` should work on Julia 0.5 and later versions and can be installed from a Julia session by running

 ```julia
 julia> Pkg.clone("https://github.com/pabloferz/NIntegration.jl.git")